 It will not be compulsory to use the new basis and indeed it will be possible to opt-in and out of the basis from one year to another depending upon the relevant circumstances (although this will involve dealing with transitional adjustments each time there is a change).
 Once the new basis has been adopted it will however be possible to remain within it until turnover reaches £158,000 before being compulsorily transferred back to the standard generally accepted accounting practice basis.

 Key Features of the New Basis

-If the cash basis is used then figures will have to be drawn up to a date each year ending between 31 March and 30 April.
-It should also be noted that adjustments will be required in respect of receipts in kind and non commercial transactions to prevent avoidance.
-Also claims for interest relief (except on HP agreements) will be limited and the acquisition of a motor car will not be a permitted deduction (although capital allowances will still be available).
+If the cash basis is used then figures will have to be drawn up to date each year ending between 31 March and 30 April.
+It should also be noted that adjustments will be required in respect of receipts in kind and non-commercial transactions to prevent avoidance.
+Also, claims for interest relief (except on HP agreements) will be limited and the acquisition of a motor car will not be a permitted deduction (although capital allowances will still be available).

 Who is Likely to Benefit from the Cash Basis?